Online Learning Strategic Framework

 The University of Toronto is already well-established in the area of technology-based enhancement of traditional classroom courses.
-We are continuing to explore the arena of fully online teaching and hybrid learning by engaging interested faculty members in the effective design and instruction of selected undergraduate courses.
+We are continuing to expand our capacity for fully online teaching and hybrid learning by engaging interested faculty members in the effective design and instruction of selected undergraduate courses.
 Facilitating this engagement has been established as a high priority for the portfolio of Online Learning Strategies within the CIO’s office.

 Based on our research and experience in development and delivery of online undergraduate courses, four key areas of investment have been identified as essential to success in this area: